Wisdom tooth extraction costs.

 $100.00 - $200.00

 4) Not all wisdom teeth pose a significant obstacle to removal.
-Those wisdom teeth that have erupted fully and have a normal positioning can be as straightforward to remove as any other tooth.
+Those wisdom teeth that have erupted fully and have a normal positioning can be as straightforward to extract as any other tooth.
 If so, the cost for removing them should be in line with that charged for other routine tooth extractions (termed "simple" extractions).

 Administration of nitrous oxide (laughing gas).

 $250.00 - $400.00

 You should not have to pay any additional fee for you dentist to "numb up" your tooth using a local anesthetic ("Novocaine").
 This should already be included in the price of the tooth's extraction.
 The items above refer to additional medications that may be opted for, primarily as a means of patient management and/or helping the patient to better cope with the extraction process.

 A consultation will probably be necessary.

 Due to the great amount of variability that the process of extracting a wisdom tooth can pose, you're unlikely to find any dentist who will quote a fee for your procedure without having an opportunity to examine you first.

 A consultation appointment makes a great way for a potential patient to meet the dentist, discover their costs and experience the environment in which their treatment will be performed.
 Most dentists will likely charge a fee for this visit.
 The receptionist making your appointment should be able to quote this cost for you precisely.